sergioburdisso/pyss3/docs/tutorials/movie-review.rst

     (pyss3) >>> new movie_review_3grams

-**Note:** if you have previously done this tutorial following the :ref:`movie-review_classic-workflow` path, PySS3 Command Line will display **"This model already exists, do you really want to overwrite it?
+.. warning:: if you have previously done this tutorial following the :ref:`movie-review_classic-workflow` path, PySS3 Command Line will display **"This model already exists, do you really want to overwrite it?
 [Y/n]"** because you have already created a model called "movie_review_3grams" in the last part of the tutorial.
-Answer with 'Y' (note it is capitalized) and then press Enter to overwrite it.
+Answer with 'Y' (**note it is capitalized**) and then press Enter to overwrite it.

 As we said above, we want this model to learn to recognize variable-length n-grams, let's use the ``help`` command to see more details about the ``train`` command: